The Knowledge Management (KM) Chef is formulating new recipes as part of LinkedIn’s Trust & Safety team. Former kitchen duties include:

-Mirhonda becomes a stronger advocate for Intelligent Content with each new position and project.
-Other previous roles included Senior Knowledge Manager at a international organization that creates accounting and project management software for government contractors; acting as content strategist sous chef, preparing delicious online help dishes for a major HR/Payroll PaaS provider; as well as cooking as a Knowledge Manager with a cross-channel marketing company that provides campaign management, customer analytics, and cloud marketing software.
+Mirhonda becomes a stronger advocate for Intelligent Content with each new project.
+Prior responsibilities included acting as content strategist sous chef, preparing delicious online help dishes for a major HR/Payroll PaaS provider; as well as cooking with a cross-channel marketing company that provides campaign management, customer analytics, and cloud marketing software.

 Mirhonda gained extensive KM expertise through her work as the Lead Knowledge Base Content Developer with a leading HR/Payroll SaaS provider.
 It was there that her love of Knowledge Management began.
-Serving up knowledge bases to call centers across North America, content strategy and information architecture provided a feast of ideas regarding usability, user adoption, and customer satisfaction.
+Serving up knowledge bases to call centers across North America, ontology, decision sciences, content strategy and information architecture provided a feast of ideas regarding usability, user adoption, and customer experience.

-Mirhonda earned the first undergraduate degree in Technical and Professional Communication from Southern Polytechnic State University.
+Mirhonda earned the first undergraduate degree in Technical and Professional Communication awarded by Southern Polytechnic State University.
 She also earned an MBA, with a Knowledge and Learning Management concentration, from Walden University.

 Mirhonda’s key areas of interest include virtual collaboration, information design, usability, search engine optimization, decision sciences, and knowledge management.
 Mirhonda is an active member of the Society for Technical Communication (www.stc.org).
 Mirhonda has contributed articles to the STCAtlanta (www.stcatlanta.com) newsletter, The Society’s Intercom magazine, the 2013 STC Summit blog, and the Center for Information-Development Management newsletter (http://www.infomanagementcenter.com).

 Mirhonda served on SPSU’s TCOM Alumni Advisory Board (http://www.tcommons.org/) and is a frequent industry conference participant, speaker, and facilitator.
+In 2021, she participated on a KM & Content Operations panel hosted by The Content Wrangler as well as the STC KnowledgeXchange initiative to help launch TCOM careers.
+In 2017, she delivered an Empathy presentation at Scott Abel and Val Swisher’s innovative Information Development World conference (http://informationdevelopmentworld.com/).
 In 2014, she spoke at Joe Welinske’s WritersUA East (www.writerua.com) conference about “Cultivating a Unified User Assistance Culture”.
-She has spoken about a variety of topics including team dynamics, careers in knowledge management, content management, and customer feedback.
+Over the years, she has presented a variety of topics including team dynamics, careers in knowledge management, content management, and customer feedback.
 Mirhonda contributed an “Inviting Collaboration with Customers” chapter to the textbook/reference book entitled Virtual Collaborative Writing in the Workplace: Computer-Mediated Communication Technologies and Processes.
 Her favorite saying is Thomas A. Edison’s “Vision without execution is hallucination.”
-And yes, she does enjoy the Food network, shopping at Williams-Sonoma, and trying new recipes.
+And yes, she does enjoy the watching cooking shows and videos, trying new recipes, and shopping at Williams-Sonoma.